 - Font Size

 The more formatting you save to your shape, the more time you will save in PowerPoint.

 Note: Setting new default shape formatting does not update any of the existing shapes in your presentation.
 The new shape formatting only affects new shapes that you insert from here on out.

 2. How to change the default formatting of your text boxes in PowerPoint

 - Manually format your text box however you want it (including the correct font style you want all text boxes to all have in the future).

 - Right-click your text box.

 - Select Set as Default Text Box.

-Instead, use the replace fonts dialog box (AKA the font changer command) to speed up the process.
-Just make sure you double check that your desired font styles are set as the default font styles for your shapes and text boxes so that bad fonts don’t continue to show up in your presentation.
+Replacing your fonts in PowerPoint manually is NOT a great use of your time.
+Instead, use the Replace Fonts dialog box to speed up the process.
+Just make sure you double check that set your font styles as default for your shapes and text boxes so that bad fonts don’t continue to show up in your presentation.

-To learn more about our PowerPoint training services and improve your presentation skills, visit us here.
+To learn more about our PowerPoint training services and how to improve your presentation skills, visit us here.